schellingerhout/scropalisp/README.md

 `PlayHand`: `Player`s use this transaction to submit their hands to a game.

-`CloseGame`: `GameMaster`s use this transaction to prevent the addtion of more hands to the game and to adjust scores transactionally
+`CloseGame`: `GameMaster`s use this transaction to prevent the addition of more hands to the game and to adjust scores transactionally

 The `GameMaster` will open new games for players and close the game for scoring.